sdevgill/deepgram-api-auto/README.md

 A simple and easy-to-use audio transcription app that uses Deepgram's API to transcribe audio files and calculate the transcription cost, automatically.
 It makes use of their latest model, [Nova](https://blog.deepgram.com/nova-speech-to-text-whisper-api/).

+This implementation uses their paragraphs features, which is not available with OpenAI's Whisper.
+Using paragraphs in transcriptions enhances readability by providing structure and organization..

 ## Requirements

 - Python 3.10 or higher